Downsview Airport: History

-Downsview Airfield
+de Havilland Airfield / Downsview Airfield

-Downsview Airfield opened in 1929 as general aviation airfield and one of two airports in the area.
-It was built by de Havilland Canada for testing aircraft at the plant at the site.
-The site was expanded during World War II by the Royal Canadian Air Force and renamed RCAF Station Downsview.
+de Havilland Airfield or Downsview Airfield opened in 1929 by de Havilland Canada, the Canadian division of the British aerospace company, de Havilland as a general aviation airfield and one of two airports in the area apart from Pearson Airport for testing aircraft at the site manufacturing plant.
+The airfield was expanded as a military installation during World War II by the Royal Canadian Air Force and renamed RCAF Station Downsview, now CFB Toronto.